ytaki0801/PureLISP.sh/README.md

 ## Shell Programming in this software

 * Conscells are firstly implemented to easy to program as a metacircular evaluator
-* Pseudo-Array and Stack implementation by using gloval variables
+* Pseudo-Array and Stack implementation by using global variables
 * Using pattern-matching fully, to do S-expression lexical analysis especially

 ## Bugs and TODO